vmware-archive/sql-to-dbsp-compiler/README.md

 Compilation proceeds in several stages:

-- the SQL DDL statements are parsed using the calcite SQL parser (function `CalciteCompiler.compile`), generating an IR representation using the Calcite `SqlNode` data types
+- SQL statements are parsed using the calcite SQL parser (function `CalciteCompiler.compile`), generating an IR representation using the Calcite `SqlNode` data types We handle the following kinds of statements:
+  - DDL statements such as `CREATE TABLE` which define inputs of the computation
+  - DDL statements such as `CREATE VIEW` which define outputs of the computation
+  - DML statements such as `INSERT INTO TABLE` which define insertions or deletions from inputs
-- the SQL IR tree is validated, optimized, and converted to the Calcite IR representation using `RelNode` (function CaciteCompiler.compile)
+- the SQL IR tree is validated, optimized, and converted to the Calcite `RelNode` representation (function CaciteCompiler.compile)
-- The result of this stage is a `CalciteProgram` data structure, which packages together the definition of all tables and views that are being compiled
+- The result of this stage is a `CalciteProgram` data structure, which packages together all the views that are being compiled (multiple views can be maintained simultaneously)
 - The `CalciteToDBSPCompiler.compile` converts a `CalciteProgram` data structure into a `DBSPCircuit` data structure.
-- The `circuit.toRustString()` method of a circuit can be used to generate Rust.
+- The `circuit` can be serialized as Rust using the `ToRustString` visitor.
-- The CalciteToDBSPCompiler makes use of two additional compilers:
-  - `ExpressionCompiler` converts Calcite row expressions (`RexNode`) into DBSP expressions (`DBSPExpression`)
-  - `TypeCompiler` converts Calcite types (`RelDataType`) into DBSP types (`DBSPType`)
+-

 ## Testing

+### Unit tests

+Unit tests are written using JUnit and test pointwise parts of the compiler.
+They can be executed usign `mvn test`.

+### SQL logic tests

 One of the means of testing the compiler is using sqllogictests: https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki.